+This topic describes the organizational structure of the IRB and its support staff.

+The College is required to have a plan to provide education about human subject protections for IRB members and staff.

+Reference: OHRP Assurance (FWA)

+Responsible official

-Introduction Date of Last Revision/Review: 12/17/15 This topic describes the organizational structure of the IRB and its support staff.
-Requirement The College is required to have a plan to provide education about human subject protections for IRB members and staff.
-Reference: OHRP Assurance (FWA) Responsible official The Human Subject Signatory Official has responsibility for establishing and maintaining systems for the protection of human subjects in research conducted within the College or by its employees or agents.
+The Human Subject Signatory Official has responsibility for establishing and maintaining systems for the protection of human subjects in research conducted within the College or by its employees or agents.

 To this end, the Human Subject Signatory Official ensures that sufficient resources, including meeting space and staff, are provided to support the IRBs' review and responsibilities.

+Reporting lines and supervision

-Reporting lines and supervision The reporting lines and supervision for the IRB organization follow: The IRB Administrator reports to and takes direction from the IRB Chairperson regarding human subject protection issues.
-The IRB Administrator reports to the College's Director of Research Compliance for administrative purposes.
-IRB Professional Staff and IRB Support Staff report to the IRB Administrator.
-Competing business interests Personnel responsible for business development activities of the College may not be involved with the day-to-day operations of the IRB.
-Staff training and development This table lists the initial requirements for the training and professional development of the IRB staff:
+Reporting lines and The reporting lines and supervision for the IRB organization follow:

+- The Director of Research Compliance-IRB reports to and takes direction from the IRB Chairperson regarding human subject protection issues. - The Director of Research Compliance-IRB reports to the College's Executive Director of Research Compliance for administrative purposes. - IRB Professional Staff and IRB Support Staff report to the Director of Research Compliance-IRB.

+Competing business interests

+Personnel responsible for business development activities of the College may not be involved with the day-to-day operations of the IRB.

+Staff training and development

+This table lists the initial requirements for the training and professional development of the IRB staff: